StrangeEcho/Asahi/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-**It is crucial to change the file paths to what whichever path you have your clone on!**
+**It is crucial to change the file paths to whichever path you have your clone on!**
 * Now save and exit
 * After that run\
 `sudo systemctl daemon-reload`

-* Then if you have done everything right you should be good to enable the service\
+* Now if all is done.
+You can now run this to start the service\
-Run `service himeji enable && journalctl -u himeji.service -f -n 30 --output cat`
-* If all went well you are now running Himeji with Systemd
-* Now that the service is enabled you are able to use this command from now on to start, stop, or restart\
-`systemctl start himeji && journalctl -u himeji.service -f -n 30`\
+`systemctl start himeji && journalctl -u himeji.service -f -n 30`

-  Just replace `start` with whatever action you are trying to perform
+* OPTIONAL: If you want the service to start on system restart.
+You can run this command.\
+`systemctl enable himeji`

 **If you have any problems with any setup and need help join the support server [here](https://discord.gg/Cs5RdJF9pb)**
 # Supporters